Botanical and herbal products global regulatory

 US regulatory

-In the USA, dietary supplements include botanical food supplements and are regulated by the Dietary Supplement Health and Education Act (DSHEA) of 1994.
-Approval from the FDA is not required before marketing dietary supplements in the United States.
+In the USA, the Dietary Supplement Health and Education Act (DSHEA) of 1994 regulates dietary supplements, including botanical food supplements.
+The FDA does not require approval before marketing dietary supplements in the United States.

-The “New dietary ingredients (NDIs)” or ingredients used in dietary supplements that have not been marketed in the USA before 1994 are required to be notified to the FDA with information on the identity and safety of the ingredient before being marketed.
+The FDA mandates that manufacturers notify them of “New dietary ingredients (NDIs)” or ingredients used in dietary supplements that were not marketed in the USA before 1994.
+Manufacturers must provide information on the identity and safety of the ingredient to the FDA before marketing it.

-For more details on the US regulatory, click here
+For more details on the US regulations, click here

 Europe regulatory